 But if we can build up an ecosystem and a mass movement and start to gain traction through electoral wins, if we can bring the votes to the polling stations, then we will establish momentum to build on and we will have begun to bend the future of America in space and on Earth.

-Achieving Frontier Dominance requires an action plan to shape public will to and changing what Americans believe is possible when it comes to achieving scale in space.
+Achieving Achieving a New Frontier Future requires an action plan to shape public will to and changing what Americans believe is possible when it comes to achieving scale in space.
 Changing both public perception and the political landscape will lay the foundation for rewriting the script of America’s future in space and on Earth.

 The action plan assumes we act on three dimensions.
 They are: